 How is Lyme borreliosis diagnosed?

 If you get a red rash that expands around the tick, you should make an appointment with your GP.
-Erytema migrans is a clinical diagnosis (the rash is diagnosed based on appearance).
 It is not necessary to take any blood tests.
-In the case of suspected neuroborreliosis both a blood test and a lumbar puncture is necessary.
+But in the case of suspected neuroborreliosis both a blood test and a lumbar puncture is necessary.
 The samples are tested for specific antibodies against the Borrelia bacteria (antibody test).
 For Lyme arthritis and Acrodermatitis chronica Atrophicans (ACA), a blood sample (antibody test) can be taken together with a biopsi.
 The biopsi can be tested for Borrelia-DNA (PCR-test).
 If systemic Lyme borreliosis is suspected, it is necessary to be referred to a specialist at a hospital.

 What is TBE?